Toro Negro State Forest: History

 In 1876, Spanish King Alfonso XII of Spain issued the first proclamation for the creation of forest reserves in Puerto Rico.
 The land where Toro Negro sits was originally used for coffee plantations until the 1930s when a program of reforestation was commenced.

 In 1934, those lands were acquired by the Puerto Rico Reconstruction Administration (PRRA).
-The forest started with a total of 2733 ha in 1934.
-In 1935, 1900 acre of private lands were purchased by the PRRA.
+The forest started with a total of 2733 cda in 1934.
+In 1935, 1900 cda of private lands were purchased by the PRRA.
 The forest was not a separate entity at the time; it was part of the Caribbean National Forest, and was administered by the U.S. Forest Service as the Toro Negro Division of the Caribbean National Forest.
-Additional lands brought the total size of the Toro Negro purchase that year to 6620 acre, and at least an additional 1385 acre were in the process of being acquired in 1936.
-Between 1934 and 1945 over 3 million seedlings and approximately 19,000 pounds of seeds were sown on 1856 acre of the forest.
+Additional lands brought the total size of the Toro Negro purchase that year to 6620 cda, and at least an additional 1385 cda were in the process of being acquired in 1936.
+Between 1934 and 1945 over 3 million seedlings and approximately 19,000 lb of seeds were sown on 1856 cda of the forest.
 Twenty-eight species were planted in twenty-nine different plantations.
 In 1942, the US Department of the Interior transferred the forest to the United States Department of Agriculture.
 From 1942 to 1961, it was administered by the US Forest Service.
 During these years, the U.S. Department of Agriculture continued its acquisition of lands increasing the acreage of Toro Negro.